LizMarlowe-byte/docs-as-code-portfolio-jekyll/_technical-reference-guides/Optiflow‐CloudSync-CRM-Integration-Guide.md

 ---
 title: "Optiflow CloudSync CRM Integration Guide"
-summary: This guide describes the system integration between the Optiflow system and the CloudSync CRM system.
+summary: "This guide describes the system integration between the Optiflow system and the CloudSync CRM system."
-nav_order: 10           # (optional) for sidebar ordering
+nav_order: 10
 ---

 ## 📄 Overview